Meet Our Staff

 In addition to being well trained, all OAC guides have great personalities and are a lot of fun to be with in the outdoors.
 They are patient instructors and will make you feel comfortable as you reach for your outdoor goals.
 Join us on a trip and you’ll see the difference our training and experience makes!

-Richard Bothwell, CFO (Chief Fun Officer), Program Director, Owner, and Guide
+Richard Bothwell, CFO (Chief Fun Officer), Owner and Guide

 Since 1996, Richard has been the backwoods expert, head guide, and a pretty good backcountry cook, too.
 Richard has climbed, skied, snowboarded and guided OAC trips all over the world including 4 of the “7 Summits” (Kilimanjaro, Aconcagua, Denali, and Elbrus).
 He’s climbed extensively in the Cordillera Blanca of Peru, and snowboarded down 24,000′ peaks in China.
 He’s surfed (poorly) on four continents as well.